-A well-protected medical centre is synonymous to an effective fire safety plan.
-Building managers know well enough the obligation at hand that is providing maximum safety for all occupants.
+A well-protected medical centre is synonymous to an effective Medical Centre Fire Safety Plan.
+Building managers will know the obligation at hand that is providing maximum safety for all occupants.
 Let’s start with the question…

 How do you ensure the safety of your employees, patients, and visitors in the building?

 As much as we all try to avoid disasters and accidents, there is no certainty of being exempted from such incidents.
-That is why a fire prevention plan exists to give us a sense of security in facilities.
-As building owners/managers, it is best to start taking these steps to acquiring an infallible healthcare fire safety plan.
+That is why a Medical Centre Fire Safety Plan exists to give us a sense of security in facilities.
+As building owners/managers, it is best to start taking these steps to acquire an infallible healthcare fire safety plan.

 What constitutes an emergency?

 Above all else, there would not be a safety plan without overseeing an emergency situation.
 Start by defining an emergency and giving certain situations from minor to major.
 It may be a gas leak in the canteen or a chemical reaction in the laboratory.
 These will determine the preparations for your course of action.

 Regular building inspections are part of the obligations set for the compliance of building owners.
 Examining the facility will help spot high risks of fire and figure out the corresponding solutions.
 These assessments may find defective fire alarms, lacking fire extinguishers and signs that might violate the fire & life safety practices in healthcare.

 As part of the Fire Safety Management Plan, you should be able to list down the right information and practice fire safety training: